Kabuki-Oti/Kabuki-Oti/README.md

 # Hi 👋, I'm Kabuki
-### As a Junior Frontend Developer, I am dedicated to crafting user-friendly and engaging web experiences.
+### As a Junior Developer, I am dedicated to crafting user-friendly and engaging web experiences.
 Currently, I am actively expanding my portfolio with diverse projects, demonstrating my proficiency in modern web technologies.
 I am always open to new opportunities and challenges where I can further hone my skills.

 ## Portfolio projects: